17 Industries With the Highest Burnout Rates in America

 Construction

 Construction isn’t just about heavy lifting, it’s about mental wear and tear too.
-With a median tenure of 4.71 years, the field lands right in the middle of the burnout list.
+With a median tenure of 4.71 years, the field lands right in the middle of the list of burnout jobs.

-The physical toll is obvious, but what’s not as visible is the instability of job sites, weather delays, and the constant juggling of safety and deadlines.
-Some workers stick around because the pay can be solid and the satisfaction of building something real is rewarding.
+The physical toll is obvious, but what’s less visible is the instability of job sites, weather delays, and the constant juggling of safety and deadlines.

 Entertainment Providers

 Sure, there’s creative freedom in some roles, but freedom doesn’t mean stability.
-High pressure, irregular hours, and job insecurity turn even the coolest gigs into slow-burn stress factories.
+Irregular hours, constant pressure, and job insecurity turn even the coolest gigs into careers with burnout.

 Financial Services

 Finance looks polished on the surface, but behind the scenes, it’s a pressure cooker.
-The median tenure here clocks in at 4.83 years, which says a lot considering how lucrative this sector can be.
+The median tenure here clocks in at 4.83 years, placing it firmly on the list of professions with high burnout rates.

-Stress is the cost of entry, handling other people’s money brings a unique kind of pressure.
-Between sales quotas, market swings, and compliance headaches, it’s a never-ending treadmill.
+Handling other people’s money brings a unique kind of pressure.
+Between sales quotas, market swings, and compliance headaches, finance careers are some of the toughest burnout jobs around.

-Many stay in it for the pay, but plenty don’t last long enough to see the big rewards.
-The burnout is real, and no bonus is big enough to fix chronic stress.
+Many stay in for the pay, but plenty don’t last long enough to see the big rewards.
+For those working in jobs with the highest burnout rate, no bonus is big enough to fix chronic stress.

 Professional Services

-Deadlines, demanding clients, and constant expectations to perform at 110% turn many of these careers into high-functioning burnout zones.
-Professionals may have longer tenures than those in retail or hospitality, but the internal pressure often builds quietly until it erupts.
+Deadlines, demanding clients, and constant expectations to perform at 110% turn many of these careers into jobs with high burnout rates.
+Professionals may stay longer than retail or hospitality workers, but the internal pressure builds quietly until it erupts.

 Hospitals and Health Care

 No surprise here.
-Health care workers sit at 5.33 years of average tenure, and honestly, it’s impressive that number isn’t lower.
-Between the emotional toll, the long shifts, and the non-stop emergencies, these jobs ask for everything and give back very little in return.
+Health care workers average just 5.33 years of tenure, and honestly, it’s impressive that number isn’t lower.

 Related Video: 24 Jobs That Pay Decent, But (Most) People Think They Are Too Good For